mathieux51/reply-demo/README.md

 EntityName represents one of the following: `user`, `demand` and `car`.

-Except for `index.js`, they all correspond to method:
+Except for `index.js`, they all correspond to a method:

 * `get-collection`: `READ` a collection of all the items
 * `get-resource`: `READ` one specific resource